-Behind the counter, the noodle master ladled bowls of noodles for a long line of customers, smiling and greeting each person.
-When I finally reached the head of the line, I was given three choices: soup or dry; spicy or not; and thin, broad or rice noodles.
-I went broad, spicy and dry.
+Behind the counter, the Tai Hwa Pork Noodle noodle master ladled noodle bowls for a long line of customers.
+He smiled and greeted each person.
+When I finally reached the head of the line, they gave me three choices: soup or dry; spicy or not; and thin, broad or rice noodles.
+I went broad, spicy, and dry.

 I washed it down with a can of Kickapoo Joy Juice, a soda I never thought I’d find internationally.